freemocap/2025-nsf-pose/docs/document-proper/2024-freemocap-nsf-pose-outline.md

         - Scholarship/community grants program
         - Unspecified
     - Users requesting at-or-below cost must submit a request, which can be evaluated and supported via the 'communal support' scholarship/money bucket [CommunityGrantSystem]
 ##### Aggressively open source
 - FOSS as a matter of moral imperative centered on
   - Identification of strategic advantage within the contexts of FOSS being the 'right thing to do'
+  - See "why open source misses the point"
 #### Long-term vision

 - Fully integrated FOSS platform for Laser Skeleton research/recording